IoakeimKyrgiafinis/Sovereign-Risk-Monitor-with-PCA-scoring-logistic-regression-ECB-stress-scenarios-and-backtest/README.md

 # Sovereign Risk Monitor

-A full-stack sovereign credit risk monitoring and stress testing tool for Eurozone countries, built as a portfolio project targeting financial risk management roles in consulting (Deloitte SR&T, PwC, Oliver Wyman).
+A full-stack sovereign credit risk monitoring and stress testing tool for Eurozone countries.

 Live data is pulled from the FRED API and IMF World Economic Outlook.
 Risk scores are computed using a PCA-weighted composite model and a logistic regression crisis probability estimator, both fitted on historical Eurozone data since 2005.